particle-iot/docs/src/content/datasheets/mesh/xenon-datasheet.md

 **Notes:**

-<sup>[1]</sup> These numbers represent the extreme range of short peak current bursts when transmitting and receiving in 802.11b/g/n modes at different power levels.
-Average TX current consumption in will be 80-100mA.
+<sup>[1]</sup> These numbers represent the extreme range of short peak current bursts when transmitting and receiving at different power levels.

 <sup>[2]</sup> These are very short average current bursts when transmitting and receiving.
 On average if minimizing frequency of TX/RX events, current consumption in powersave mode will be 18mA